canonical/kafka-operator/docs/how-to/h-deploy.md

 ## Juju controller setup

-Before deploying Kafka, make sure you have a Juju controller accessible from your local environment using the [Juju client snap](https://snapcraft.io/juju).
+Before deploying Charmed Apache Kafka, make sure you have a Juju controller accessible from your local environment using the [Juju client snap](https://snapcraft.io/juju).

 The properties of your current controller can be listed using `juju show-controller`.